12 Incredibly Indian Experiences that will leave you spellbound

 Gastronomy in India is an unforgettable experience.
 Though one country, each region and every place have its own style of cooking, specialties, and dishes.
 The use of rich spices in the food makes it inimitable.
 The wealth of species have lured travelers since centuries and till date, the flavors of spices in food give you major food goals.

-Apart from 3-course meals, there are a mouthwatering variety of snacks, street food, deserts, drinks, special feasts and so much more.
+Apart from 3-course meals, there are a mouthwatering variety of snacks, street food, desserts, drinks, special feasts and so much more.
 The miscellany of choices extends to food preferences – vegetarians, non-vegetarian, vegan or any other preferences.
 Sample an Onam Sadya thali with its 64 dishes or a 56-dishes Maharaja thali, a wedding feast or Ayurveda-based meals, Indian food has a way to tempt your taste buds and provide experiences that you cherish forever.

 These were Akansha’s favorites.
 How many of these incredibly Indian experiences have you cherished so far?
 What is your favorite experience in India, within or outside the list?
 Write to us in comments.
 We would love to read.